Family birthing centre

 If you need to come to the Family Birthing Centre

-You may be accompanied by only one person during your stay at the FBC.
+You may be accompanied by only one person for the duration of your stay at the FBC.

-If you, or your accompanying person, have symptoms such as fever, cough, sore throat or congestion, call the FBC so we can make a plan with you before your arrival.
+If you, or the person accompanying you, have symptoms such as fever, cough, sore throat or congestion, call the FBC so we can make a plan with you before your arrival.

 During your stay

-- Your accompanying person cannot be replaced by another person during your stay.
+- The person accompanying you cannot be replaced by another person during your stay.
 Any other visitors will also not be allowed.

 - Bring everything you will need for the duration of your stay (food, snacks, clothing, etc.).